Python Tkinter Stopwatch

 running = False

-• These functions will be called when the user will click on the stop button.
+• These functions will be called when the user clicks on the stop button.

-• That means, activity happening in the counter_label() function will stop now.
+• That means the activity happening in the counter_label() function will stop now.

 • and will enable the start & reset buttons.

-• So now user either can resume the counter by clicking on the start button or can reset it.
+• So now the user can either resume the counter by clicking on the start button or reset it.

 ResetTimer()